 Hatfield services would have been a motorway service area on the M18.
 It is a large site with the land considerably lower than the motorway passing through it (like at Rownhams) to reduce either the environmental impact or construction costs.
 Consequently it is now used unofficially as a skate park.

 Due to the order in which the motorways in this area were built, Woodall was the highest-priority to get open.
 Hatfield was designed to relieve it but until recently that relief was never deemed to be required.

 Emergency access would have been provided through Mill Hill Road, which was bisected by the motorway.
-The services include a subway under the motorway, again to reduce the impact and costs of a bridge.
+The services include a subway under the motorway, again to reduce the impact and avoid the costs of a bridge.
 This and the sliproads are the only parts of the services which were built.

 Following the failure of Hensall, it was suggested Hatfield be built immediately.
 A 1973 report suggested bids would soon be received in time for a 1975 opening, but this was delayed by problems constructing the road; a 1976 report suggested it would be open by 1979; there is then talk of it happening throughout the 1980s and a 1990 document suggested it would be open in 1992.
 Throughout, it was difficult to find any interested developers.